Photo North Title Jan 21 Short

 Royal warrant holders, famous for their Cumberland sausage, bacon and air dried ham.

 Verbal property release.
-Visit the website

 The 13th century St John's Church in Waberthwaite, West Cumbria.